How to Become a Licensed Mental Health Counselor (LMHC)

 1. Bachelor’s in Counseling or Psychology

-The journey to becoming a licensed mental health counselor begins with an undergraduate LMHC degree.
-Choosing a bachelor’s program that best fits into your mission can be a great first step toward overall satisfaction in your career.
-At this stage, the bachelor’s in counseling or psychology could be an excellent choice.
+The journey to becoming a licensed mental health counselor begins with undergraduate LMHC programs.
+Choosing a bachelor’s program that best fits your mission is the fundamental first step in your career, which will set you up for success.

 2. Master’s in Counseling or Mental Health Counseling

 The next stage of your learning experience is at the master’s level through a traditional or online LMHC program.
-State licensing for becoming a mental health counselor requires that you first hold at least a master’s in counseling, making this degree vital to your future credentialing.
+State licensing for becoming a mental health counselor requires you to hold at least a master’s in counseling, making this degree vital to your future credentialing.

 A master’s in counseling or clinical mental health counseling can both be viable options.
-Regardless of what counseling degree you choose, make sure that the program is CACREP accredited to ensure that you’re receiving as high-quality of education as possible.
+Regardless of what counseling degree you choose, ensure the program is CACREP accredited to ensure that you’re receiving high-quality education.

 3. Doctorate in Counseling